LordGolias/antistasi/README.md

 The (server) script that changes a player's score is `orgPlayers/fnc_changePlayerScore.sqf`.

 Score defines the rank of the player.
-Rank is the indicator of the player's score and is updated on the client side periodically by `Scripts/rankCheck.sqf`.
+Rank is the indicator of the player's score and is updated on the client side periodically by `Scripts/rankCheck.sqf` (`player getVariable "rank"`).

 Players can decide to become eligible to be commander (`AS_fncUI_toggleElegibility`).
 Only eligible players can become commanders.